The Urban Soil/Tierra Urbana Limited Equity Housing Co-op (LEHC)

 The Urban Soil/Tierra Urbana (USTU) housing co-op is named after the idea that building soil is one of the most important tasks in manifesting a sustainable lifestyle, and that soil can be built in all sorts of environments including cities.

 The housing co-op is a nonprofit 501.c.3 tax exempt organization, founded in 2010 by members of the Los Angeles Eco-Village (LAEV) Intentional Community with the help of CRSP.
 USTU members share legal and social ownership of two of the buildings in the LAEV two block neighborhood.
 A decent basic definition of LEHCs can be found here.

 There are approximately 40 members of the USTU co-op.
 Some are owner-members and some are renter-members.
 The co-op meets weekly to make a variety of decisions.

 The Co-op took ownership of its two apartment buildings in July 2012.
 The co-op has many of the features of Cohousing.
 With the Beverly-Vermont Community Land Trust and CRSP, USTU is the third organization associated with developing LAEV as a public demonstration of more sustainable urban living patterns.

 The Mission of USTU

-To provide permanently affordable housing to very low to moderate income households that sustains a diverse community whose members join together to publicly demonstrate higher quality living patterns while minimizing negative impacts.
+To provide permanently affordable housing to very low to moderate income households that sustains a diverse community whose members join together to publicly demonstrate higher quality living patterns while minimizing negative environmental and social impacts.

 Core Values of USTU include: